As a participant, you may elect to defer eligible compensation each year instead of receiving that amount in current compensation.

 Note: If you are newly eligible for the SRP during the plan year, you are not eligible to make a separate bonus deferral election during the plan year.

 Every year, the IRS limits the amount you can save to the 401(k) Plan in a variety of ways.
 One way is by limiting the amount compensation that is be used to calculate your and the company 401(k) Plan contributions.
-In 2023 the limit is $330,000.
+In 2024 the limit is $345,000.
+The limit in 2025 is $350,000.
 If your eligible pay is below the compensation limit, and you do not choose to defer compensation into the SRP, all of your eligible pay would count towards the 401(k) Plan.
 If your eligible pay is more than the compensation limit, once you reach this compensation threshold all of your and company 401(k) Plan contributions will automatically stop.
 Refer to the examples to see how this works.

 Yes.
-You can defer eligible pay to the SRP if you wish to save more than what the IRS allows you to contribute in the 401(k) Plan via the combination of pre-tax and Roth contributions ($22,500 in 2023).
+You can defer eligible pay to the SRP if you wish to save more than what the IRS allows you to contribute in the 401(k) Plan via the combination of pre-tax and Roth contributions ($23,000 in 2024 and $23,500 in 2025).

 Yes.
 Assuming you are saving at least 5% each pay period in the 401(k) Plan, all of the eligible income will receive company contributions of 9% but the company contributions will be split between the 401(k) Plan and the SRP.
 Refer to the examples to see how this works.